skypilot-org/skypilot/docs/source/reference/tpu.rst

 --------------------------------

 Different from TPU VM, a host CPU VM needs to be created together with a TPU node and configured correctly to connect with each other.
-SkyPilot automates the above process with a simple interface:
+To use a TPU Node, set the following in a task YAML's ``resources`` field:

 .. code-block:: yaml